 Project Overview

-A multiplayer implementation of the classic Rock-Paper-Scissors game built with Python's socket programming.
+A multiplayer implementation of the classic Rock-Paper-Scissors game built with Python's socket programming and Pygame for the graphical interface.
 The project features secure user authentication, real-time network communication, and robust client-server architecture designed to handle multiple concurrent players.

-This project demonstrates advanced networking concepts, security best practices with password hashing, and the implementation of a game protocol that maintains synchronization between multiple clients through a central server.
+This project demonstrates advanced networking concepts, security best practices with password hashing, and the implementation of a game protocol that maintains synchronization between multiple clients through a central server with an intuitive GUI interface.

 Key Features